Solar creates jobs. Lots of them.

 What comes to mind when you picture a solar job?
 Someone on a roof installing solar panels?
 Perhaps someone on a manufacturing line producing the panels?
 While installer and manufacturer remain two of the leading solar jobs, the solar industry features more than 40 different career paths.
 Solar jobs span multiple sectors—from manufacturing to engineering to design to sales to policy—presenting ample opportunities for both skilled and unskilled workers.
 What’s more, military skills translate particularly well to the solar industry and solar employers across the country are looking to bring veterans onto their staff.

 Solar jobs are here, they’re growing, and they’re diverse.
 Hundreds of thousands of Americans are already employed by the solar industry.
 But what about solar jobs in your backyard?
 For a deeper dive into solar job creation in your community, check out The Solar Foundation’s Solar Job Census 2018.
 The map displays solar job figures on a state-by-state and county-by-county level.
 See how many solar jobs are in your local community!

 Solar job resources

 - 2018 Solar Jobs Census – Produced by The Solar Foundation, the Jobs Census is the preeminent solar jobs tracker.
-The Jobs Census gets updated on an annual basis (nationally and state-by-state).
+The Jobs Census gets updated on an annual basis.
+Click here to view data for each state.
+The residential side of the sector is responsible for more jobs than any other part solar industry, representing more than a third of all solar industry jobs nation-wide.
+Residential solar employs four times as many workers as utility scale solar.

 - GRID Alternatives – GRID Alternatives is a national nonprofit organization that uses volunteer labor to install solar systems on low-income houses.
 Grid trains their volunteers on how to install and wire a solar system.
 If you’re looking for hands-on experience with the solar installation, GRID is a great organization to volunteer with.